Maxtasy/maxtasy/README.md

 ### Hi there, I'm Max - aka Maxtasy 👋

-- 🛠️ I’m currently working as a Front-End Web Developer
+- 🛠️ Mainly working as a Front-End Web Developer
+- 🛍️ Specialized in the Shopify Ecosystem, Online Shop Features & A/B Testing
 - 👯 I’m looking to collaborate on web apps
-- 👨‍🎓 Some of my repositories are from tutorial code-alongs when I studied new topics.

 <!--
 **Maxtasy/maxtasy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.